tekumara/notes/apt.md

 apt-cache search "Text-to-search"`
 ```

-Show all package versions, and thier url, across all repos
+Show all package versions, and their url, across all repos

 ```
 apt-cache showpkg PACKAGENAME